AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 Home helps you manage your work.
 You can customize this flexible space to highlight the work that is most important to you and streamline your task, issue, request, and approval management.

-## Customize the Home
+## Customize Home

-The new Home is designed to be highly customizable, allowing you to select the widgets that track your most important work, filter the scope of that work based on when it's due, and even add a splash of color.
+Home is designed to be highly customizable, allowing you to select the widgets that track your most important work, filter the scope of that work based on when it's due, and even add a splash of color.

-### Widgets
+## Add Widgets

 Widgets are the foundation of the new Home.
 By adding widgets to your Home page, you can choose the type of information that displays to best meet your work needs.
 Some widgets are only available to specific license types, as the objects they track are only available to those licenses.